-- A desktop assessment reviewing all sources of information on non-indigenous historical cultural and landscape heritage values within the region of the project site, including: - o the Queensland Heritage Register, for places already protected under the Queensland Heritage Act 1992 - o local government heritage registers, lists or inventories - o results of previous cultural and landscape heritage studies conducted in the region - o appropriate national and international guidelines for the descriptions of sites, places and regions. - A physical archaeological investigation of the area potentially affected by the project (based on the results of the desktop assessment) that addresses: - o all types of historical heritage places located within the project area including built, archaeological and nonindigenous cultural landscape values - o the discovery and protection of any previously unidentified archaeological artefacts or archaeological places during the course of the archaeological investigation in accordance with Part 9 of the Queensland Heritage Act 1992. - An investigation of whether the area potentially affected by the project includes places and locales of possible State or local heritage significance, including: - o An assessment of places of potential heritage significance against the criteria contained in Division 1 of the Queensland Heritage Act 1992 - o Documented consultation with appropriate academic historians and with local history organisations about the survey methodology and scope - Notification to the Cultural Heritage Branch of DERM of any places or locales that are of potential State or local heritage significance not currently on the State or local Heritage register.
+- A desktop assessment reviewing all sources of information on non-indigenous historical cultural and landscape heritage values within the region of the project site, including: - the Queensland Heritage Register, for places already protected under the Queensland Heritage Act 1992 - local government heritage registers, lists or inventories - results of previous cultural and landscape heritage studies conducted in the region - appropriate national and international guidelines for the descriptions of sites, places and regions. - A physical archaeological investigation of the area potentially affected by the project (based on the results of the desktop assessment) that addresses: - all types of historical heritage places located within the project area including built, archaeological and non-indigenous cultural landscape values - the discovery and protection of any previously unidentified archaeological artefacts or archaeological places during the course of the archaeological investigation in accordance with Part 9 of the Queensland Heritage Act 1992. - An investigation of whether the area potentially affected by the project includes places and locales of possible State or local heritage significance, including: - an assessment of places of potential heritage significance against the criteria contained in Division 1 of the Queensland Heritage Act 1992 - documented consultation with appropriate academic historians and with local history organisations about the survey methodology and scope - notification to the Cultural Heritage Branch of EHP of any places or locales that are of potential state or local heritage significance not currently on the state or local heritage register.